-But night terrors may run in the family (Hublin et al 2001).
-And night terrors in children are also associated with overtiredness, anxiety, stress, and sleep-disordered breathing (Crisp et al 1990; Petit et al Guilleminault et al 2003).
+Night terrors may run in the family (Hublin et al 2001; Nguyen et al 2008; Petit et al 2015).
+And night terrors in children are linked with overtiredness, anxiety, stress, and sleep-disordered breathing (Crisp et al 1990; Petit et al 2006; Guilleminault et al 2003; Kim et al 2017).

 If you suspect your child suffers from night terrors, consult your doctor.
-It's important to rule out other conditions that could be causing your child’s symptoms—conditions like nocturnal seizures, panic attacks, or post traumatic stress disorder.
+It's important to rule out other conditions that could be causing your child’s symptoms--conditions like nocturnal seizures, panic attacks, or post traumatic stress disorder.

 In addition, it's important to determine if your child's night terrors are associated with snoring or other forms of sleep-disordered breathing (SDB).

 A study tracked kids with both SBD and night terrors.
-Researchers found that kids who underwent surgery for SBD were free of sleep-disordered breathing symptoms 3-4 months later.
+Researchers found that kids who underwent surgery (removal of the tonsils and adenoids) for SBD were free of sleep-disordered breathing symptoms 3-4 months later.
 They were also free of night terrors (Guilleminault et al 2003).